Menu

 • Walnut Cove mine

-The mining industry is diverse with many jobs related to mine workers.
+The mining industry has diverse jobs and roles related to mine workers.
 Typical job responsibilities put them at risk for occupational asbestos exposure.

 At-risk trades in the mining industry include: